This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What are the types of specific phobia?

-What increases my risk of having specific phobia?
+What increases my risk for specific phobia?

 What are the signs and symptoms of specific phobia?

-- Fast or pounding heartbeat.
+- Fast or pounding heartbeat

-- Feeling dizzy, unsteady, light-headed, or faint (pass out).
+- Feeling dizzy, unsteady, or lightheaded

-- Feeling short of breath, or having trouble breathing.
+- Shortness of breath or trouble breathing

-- Shaking, trembling, or tense (tight) muscles.
+- Shaking, trembling, or tense muscles

 How is specific phobia diagnosed?